top of page

 Mice, along with rabbits, chickens and monkeys, were all used to develop a vaccine for cervical cancer, which is more common in younger people.
 Infection with human papillomavirus (HPV) is the general cause of this kind of cancer (it is also responsible for the majority of cases of throat cancer), with this link first being uncovered by studying a version of the papillomavirus in rabbits.

 Later research in mice, infected with HPV, laid the foundations for the development of HPV vaccines, preventing thousands of cancer cases.
 It also paved the way for vaccines that benefit animals too, since several species are also susceptible to these viruses (see the section below Curing cancer in animals).
-Professor Harald zur Hausen, who discovered the causal link between HPV and cervical cancer, won a share of the 2008 Nobel Prize in Medicine for this valuable work.
+Professor Harald zur Hausen, at the German Cancer Research Center, Heidelberg, who discovered the causal link between HPV and cervical cancer, won a share of the 2008 Nobel Prize in Medicine for this valuable work.

 Chronic myeloid leukaemia (CML)